apache/incubator-gluten/tools/notebook/README.md

 ## Analyzing Performance Results

 You can check the **Show Performance** section in the output notebook after execution.
 It shows the cpu% per query, and draws charts for the cpu%, memory throughput, disk throughput/util%, network throughput and pagefaults.

-To get more detailed metrics, We use a performance analysis cluster to analyze the output from event log and system monitors (TBD).